 (d) the identity of the vehicle can be ascertained from the photographic evidence;

-prescribed penalty means the penalty prescribed under the Road Traffic Act 1974 for an offence if dealt with under section 102.
+prescribed penalty means the penalty prescribed under the Road Traffic Act 1974 for an offence if dealt with under section 102;

+prescribed period means the period that begins on the later of the following days —

+(a) 1 July 2011;

+(b) the day on which the Road Safety Council Amendment Act 2011 section 6 comes into operation,

+and ends at the end of 30 June 2012.

 (4) In the definition of photograph-based vehicle infringement notice in subsection (3) —

 traffic infringement notice includes a notice that, because of the Road Traffic Act 1974 section 102D(2), is to be regarded as being a traffic infringement notice.